mesosphere/konvoy-image-builder/README.md

 make devkit.run
 ```

-By default the `devkit.run` target will run a shell, to specify another
+By default, the `devkit.run` target will run a shell, to specify another
 command, set the `WHAT` variable.
 For example to run `make build` in the
 devkit run: